Monkeypac/tm-twitch-map-command/README.md

 # tm-twitch-map-command
 A simple Trackmania command for setting a !map in the Twitch chat.

+This works for both Maniaplanet 4 and the official Trackmania game.

 Also, this now has a MapKarma feature to use from Twitch chat.

 I used https://openplanet.nl/files/22 for this project.